katemcg93/PANDS_Project_2021/README.md

-# GMIT Higher Diploma in Data Anaytics
+# GMIT Higher Diploma in Data Analytics
 ## Programming and Scripting Project 2021: Analysis of the Iris Flower Data Set
 ## Author
 Kate McGrath